Barbel Fish – The African Sharptooth Catfish

 This species of catfish is of the family Clariidae.
 The airbreathing catfish genus.

 In Zimbabwe they are found in Lake Kariba.
 They grow up to 40 kg with an average mass of 8 kg.

 These are the most commonly caught species in Lake Kariba.
 When it comes to catching this fish, a wide range of techniques as well as bait can be used.

 This includes bait fishing with living as well as dead baits, lure fishing, and fly fishing.

-Some baits used are tilapia, carp, and paper mouth, other baits to use include frogs (platanna), bread, worms, mealies (corn pips), day old chickens, and meaty baits like braai meat or raw chicken livers.
+The best bait to catch barbel are tilapia, carp, and paper mouth, other baits to use include frogs (platanna), bread, worms, mealies (corn pips), day old chickens, and meaty baits like braai meat or raw chicken livers.

 Barbel are sensitive to noise and feed during the early morning and late afternoon/evening.
-The Bottlenose fish are also active in the early evening.
+The bottlenose fish are also active in the early evening.

 They are a great fish to catch as it is an excellent fighter and very strong in and out of the water.
 It will drag your line to the bottom, with strong runs between.